Home

 PROJECT METHODS

-Through our inter-disciplinary ‘Reporting in context’ approach, we employ novel combinations of methods to the study of institutions, institutional routines and practices as well as legal frameworks.
+Through an inter-disciplinary approach termed ‘reporting in context’, we employ novel combinations of methods to the study of institutional routines and practices as well as legal frameworks.
+Through a combination of ethnography, survey, and analysis of register data, we investigate the relationship between observed and reported clinical practice.

-Ethnography: The team has substantial competence in ethnographic research which will be used as research method to gain unique insights into the procedures and practices of reporting.
-Observation- and participant observation (in ethnography) will be decisive to gain substantive knowledge on the managing of reported data within the health service bureaucracy.
+Ethnography: The team has substantial competence in ethnographic research which will be used as a research method to gain unique insights into the procedures and practices of reporting.
+Observation- and participant observation (in ethnography) will also be decisive in gaining substantive knowledge on the management of reported data within the health service bureaucracy.

-Doctrinal research will in combination with the ‘law in context’-research generate beyond state-of-art knowledge to enhance the balance between health worker accountability and the protection of health workers who report maternal mortality identified as a key challenge in maternal mortality surveillance.
+Doctrinal research will, in combination with the ‘law in context ’ research method, generate beyond state-of-art knowledge regarding the legal dimension of the MDSR activities to enhance the balance between health worker accountability and the protection of health workers who report maternal mortality.

-Stakeholder involvement: Through continuous collaboration with stakeholders in professional organisations and Community Based Organizations (CBOs) the team will develop concrete advice for improvements within the field of reporting, contributions that will boost implementation research in sub-Saharan Africa.
+Stakeholder involvement: Through continuous collaboration with stakeholders in professional organizations and Community-Based Organizations (CBOs), the team will develop concrete advice for improvements within the field.

 PROJECT SITES